What You Need to Know About Machine Tool Operator

 - Computer Numerical Control Machinist (CNC Machinist)

 In the United States, there were 145,700 jobs for Machine Tool Operator in 2016.
 New jobs are being produced at a rate of 1.1% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Machine Tool Operator by 2026.
-Due to new job openings and attrition, there will be an average of 14,500 job openings in this field each year.
+There will be an estimated 14,500 positions for Machine Tool Operator per year.

 The states with the most job growth for Machine Tool Operator are Utah, North Dakota, and Montana.
 Watch out if you plan on working in Vermont, New Mexico, or Washington.
 These states have the worst job growth for this type of profession.